hmcts/rdo-netbox/README.md

 management (DCIM) tool.
 It is intended to function as a domain-specific source of truth for network operations.

-HMCTS NetBox runs as a web application atop the Django Python framework with a PostgreSQL database and a Redis Cache hosted in Azure This Netbox module is used grab every network prefix in use in HMCTS Azure and populates the Netbox instance and will serve as a single source of truth for all things IPAM.
+HMCTS NetBox runs as a web application atop the Django Python framework with a PostgreSQL database and a Redis Cache hosted in Azure.
+This Netbox module is used to grab every network prefix in use in HMCTS Azure and populates the Netbox instance and will serve as a single source of truth for all things IPAM.